Call us now +44 (0)1794 830005

 Why Roller Skating?

-There’s loads of reasons why rollerskates are one of the leading extreme-sports.
-Aside from the personal enjoyment gained through skating, it’s an excellent way to keep fit.
-Roller skates are designed with four wide wheels equally spaced apart which make learning how to skate really simple.
-They’re the perfect option for younger kids and people who’ve never skated before.
+There's loads of reasons why rollerskates are one of the leading extreme and recreational sports.
+Aside from the personal enjoyment gained through skating (a lot of people go so far to call it therapeutic), it's an excellent way to keep fit.
+Roller skates are designed with four wide wheels equally spaced apart which make learning how to skate relatively simple.
+They're the perfect option for younger kids and people who've never skated before.
+If you're looking for a fun way to persuade your children to get active, this is one of the best!

-There are several other factors to consider when choosing the perfect skates for you.
+There are several other factors to consider when choosing the perfect skates for a youngster.

-• Bearings– In the centre of each wheel are two bearings.
+• Bearings In the centre of each wheel are two bearings.
 These bearings will greatly factor the speed of your skates.
-Most bearings are rated by the ABEC system (1 – 9, higher numbers being faster).
+Most bearings are rated by the ABEC system (1 9, higher numbers having a smoother roll).
 Bearings are explained in lots more detail in the bearings buying guide.

 • Trucks- Most rollerskate trucks are constructed from aluminium alloy or nylon & Fiberglass composites.
 Metal trucks are stronger and lighter however as they cost more are typically found on higher-end models.